davidwrz/simplified-payment-gateway/README.md

 ## Not done

-microservices, all security filters (fraud), environments, automatic deployment
+microservices, all security filters (fraud), environments, automatic deployment, UUID with payment flow endpoint

 ## What is Adyen